 - Critical Care Nursing Certification: CCRN exam handbook

 - Barriers to taking the CCRN® exam

 Requirements for the CCRN® exam

 What are the CCRN exam eligibility requirements?

 “First, you have to factor in the basic requirement of having at least 1,750 practice hours first.
-If you’re working full time as a nurse, you’ll get that within your first year.
+If you’re working full-time as a nurse, you’ll get that within your first year.
 However, what I’ve noticed is that a really great time to start thinking about it would be 1-2 years after starting in critical care.
-If you try to do it before the first year, you’re still in that steep learning curve and it’d be pretty tough.
+If you try to do it before the first year, you’re still on that steep learning curve and it’d be pretty tough.

 “Once you begin connecting the human beings you’ve cared for to the didactic knowledge needed to pass the exam, that’s a great time to take the certification step.
 For example, if you’ve had a patient who had pancreatitis and you go back and read up more on it, you’re connecting your experience with your knowledge, and that really takes your practice to the next level.

 “They did add a new clause that states if you’ve been a nurse for at least 5 years and have at least 2,000 practice hours, you only need to have 144 hours in the most recent year.

 “Another sign that you’re ready is if you’re feeling stagnant and like you need something more from your profession.
 So if you start to feel like you’re just showing up for work to get your 12 hours in, it may be a good time to take on a new challenge.